phoebustam/wows-stats-plus/README.md

     * "WoWs Stats & Nmbers"
     * "Warships.Today"
     * "WoWStats.org"
-- You can select your prefer language by selecting language menu (default is come from your bowser's language setting).
+- You can select your preferred language by selecting language menu (default is come from your bowser's language setting).
 - Support multi-language viewing by preparing translate json file.
     (I provide JSON files to translate for Japanese, English, Chinese(zh-tw), Italian and Russian now.)
 - Support direct .wowsreplay file loading via view_chrome.bat.
 To use this functionality you need to drag&drop .wowsreplay file to view_chrome.bat.